 For this reason, consider utilizing a proven eCommerce platform software as a base for developing and building your online store to make things easier for you.

 Most eCommerce platforms let you add or buy your domain, modify your design, ship and take orders, manage your inventory, accept payments, and more.
-Even though there are dozens of such solutions on the market, you might want to start your eCommerce business with some popular options.
+Even though there are dozens of such solutions on the market, you might want to start your eCommerce search with some of these popular options when choosing an ecommerce platform.

 Shopify, arguably the most distinguished eCommerce platform, provides a user-friendly and all-in-one solution.
 They have several add-ons, with subscriptions starting at only $9 per month.

 WooCommerce is especially suitable for business owners who want to fully benefit from its open-source character.
 However, most business owners who decide to use WooCommerce, usually have some technical experience or knowledge to handle and manage it the right way.

 With Magento, choosing its open-source version will let you have complete control over every part of your online store.
 This allows you to design your site and change any element.
 Magento is super flexible when it comes to setting up subscriptions, allowing you to sell products on a recurring basis.
 However, bear in mind that this platform with custom tools is usually pricier than other solutions when development and customization is needed.
 You will also need to have some technical skills to operate with it.

 Once you decide on your website’s design and whether you’re utilizing an eCommerce platform or going independently, it’s time to consider how you will present your goods to the audience.
 Think of how to lure them into buying what you offer.
 Here, there’s nothing more important than having well-thought and concise product descriptions.